cbettinger/microsat/README.md

 [microsat](https://github.com/marijnheule/microsat) is a simple CDCL SAT solver by Marijn Heule and Armin Biere.

 This fork adds the following features:
-* Check *buildability* of a partial assignment, i.e. the satisfiability of a SAT problem with a explicit partial assignment and all undecided variables implicitely set to false
-* Generate a *configuration*: Infer all consequent variable decisions based on a partial assignment of the SAT problem variables
+* Deduce variable decisions by propagating an (partial) assignment of the SAT problem variables
+* Check the status of a (partial) assignment of the SAT problem variables
+	* `INVALID`: The problem will evaluate to *false* regarding the partial assignment.
+	* `INCOMPLETE`: The partial assignment is neither `INVALID` nor `BUILDABLE`.
+	* `BUILDABLE`: The problem will evaluate to *true* after completing the assignment by setting all undecided variables implicitely to *false*.

 ## Build
 	./configure && make